marcelciszewski/python_project_safety/README.md

 Brief Introduction:
 ===================

-The E-SAFETY PROJECT QUIZ contains nine, unique and great scenarios/sets of questions, all containing a range of at least 5-8 questions each.
+The E-SAFETY PROJECT QUIZ contains eight, unique and great scenarios/sets of questions, all containing a range of at least 5-8 questions each.
 Contains modules like:
 - os